sanshar/Dice/README.md

 ## Compiling other parts of the code

-Other parts of the code have the following additional dependencies:
+Other parts of the code require more Boost libraries (program_options, system, filesystem).

-1. Sparsehash
-2. More Boost libraries (program_options, system, filesystem)

 Everything on the master branch can be compiled with
 ```
 make -j
 ```